 Q. I don’t have British citizenship, but I’m currently living in the UK.
 Can I apply?

-The BAFTA Scholarship programme is only open to British citizens as recognised under UK law.
-If you are Chinese national who would like to study in the UK, see our Scholarships Programme in China here.
+The BAFTA UK Scholarship programme is only open to British citizens as recognised under UK law.
 Citizens of other countries are not eligible to apply to study in the UK.

 Q. My chosen course isn’t listed as eligible for the scholarship.
 Can I still apply?